lelivrescolaire/react-light-calendar/README.md

 ### Good practice example :

-The best way to avoid massive code and code duolication is to create a `Calendar` composant based on `react-light-component` and use it where you want.
+The best way to avoid massive code and code duplication is to create a `Calendar` composant based on `react-light-component` and use it where you want.

-A fully example is avaliable [here](./example/GOODPRACTICE.md).
+A fully example is Available [here](./example/GOODPRACTICE.md).

 ---------------------------------------

 ### Input example :

-`react-light-component` is delivred with only on component : a calendar.
+`react-light-component` is delivered with only one component : a calendar.
 If you want to use it like a datetime input, you can follow this [example](./example/INPUT.md).

 ![](./images/image-2.gif)